Stationary completeness: the $N$-body short-range case: A squeezing argument

 In the remaining case where there are infinitely many channels $\alpha$ in the summation we pick, given in terms by an arbitrary numbering of the eigenstates of $H^a$ (with eigenvalues $\lambda^\alpha<\lambda$), an increasing sequence of finite-rank projections $P^a_j\to 1_{\vT_\p(H^a)}(H^a)$ (strongly).
-By using a modification of \eqref{eq:2pp} (and arguing similarly) we then obtain as in \eqref{eq:firDec} that Thanks to this property, a version of (\ref{eq:eqBnd}) and the arguments for the finite summation case also the infinite summation formula follows.
-We have proved \eqref{eq:1pp}.
+By using a modification of \eqref{eq:2pp} (and arguing similarly) we then obtain as in \eqref{eq:firDec} that Thanks to this property, a trivial modification of (\ref{eq:eqBnd0}) and the arguments for the finite summation case also the infinite summation formula follows.
+We have proved \eqref{eq:1pp} and therefore \ref{item:sqe1}.

+{\bf \ref{item:sqe2}} Let us first establish the weaker version of \eqref{eq:squeFun9} given by allowing the vector $\phi_a$ to have a dependence on $j$, say \eqref{eq:squeFun9} with $\phi_a$ replaced by $\breve\phi_{a,j}$.
+Eventually we show that this term may be taken independently of $j$ in agreement with \eqref{eq:exactF}.

+Consider the sequence of vectors $\psi_{a,n}\in L^2_\infty$ appearing in Lemma \ref{lemma:reduc}.
+(It is constructed explicitly in \eqref{eq:n2}.)
+We take a subseqence $(\psi_{a,n_j})_j$ such that